thatlr/Delphi-SupportUnits/README.md

 end.
 ```

-The call to CoTaskMemFree will generate a Debugger break (if running under a debugger) and displays this line the Event Log window of the IDE:
+The call to CoTaskMemFree will generate a Debugger break (if running under a debugger) and displays this line in the Event Log window of the IDE:
 ```
 Debug output: *** COM Memory: Memory corruption detected: p=$000000008000ef60 Prozess Test.exe (7548)
 ```